Austria Passport & Visa

 If you plan to study abroad in a country that requires a student visa, you will be guided through the application process by the OSA staff.
 While the Office of Study Abroad will assist participants about procedures and requirements, securing a visa is an individual responsibility, and not one that OSA or Webster University can or will assume.

 With effect of May 15, 2014 all applicants, applying for a visa to enter Austria, must submit biometric data (ten fingerprints).
 U.S. and Canadian passport holders can submit their application for Visa D after arrival at the Austrian Embassy Bratislava / Slovakia.
 Staff at Webster Vienna will also help you with visa application process during your on-site orientation.
-A day trip to Bratislava is organized and mandatory for all Study Abroad students staying in Austria for the entire fall semester and students will be traveling with Ms. Jutta Pedigo, Senior Student Services & Event Coordinator.The cost for a round trip train ticket to the Austrian Embassy Bratislava is approximately 16 Euros.
+A day trip to Bratislava is organized and mandatory for all Study Abroad students staying in Austria for the entire semester and students will be traveling with Ms. Jutta Pedigo, Senior Student Services & Event Coordinator.The cost for a round-trip bus ticket to the Austrian Embassy Bratislava is approximately 20 Euros.
 If all visa conditions are fulfilled (including all necessary documents submitted) the Consulate processes the visa application and issues the visa within the same day.
 Passports will not need to be surrendered, in case of incompletion of the visa application, a return trip to Bratislava will be necessary.
 Students must apply and pick up their visa in person.

 This means that all other applicants need to schedule an appointment at the Consulate or Embassy that serves their state and must appear in person.
 This must be done before departing to Austria.
 Visa fees and travel fees to secure a student visa in person are the responsibility of the student.
 Please note that these are regulations imposed by the government of the host country, not Webster University.